angelo-munoz/learn-to-code/chatgpt-prompts/readme.md

 In this lesson, we learn how to make AI give us the best, most correct answers using `prompt engineering`.

 ## Mission
-Your mission is to research information about the our `Sun` (or any topic you're interested in).
+Your mission is to research information about the `Sun` (or any topic you're interested in).
 We want short, correct information.

 ## Step 1: Try it without prompt engineering
 1. Open [chatgpt.com](https://chatgpt.com).